 Regarding competition with all of the other independent shops out there, I don’t think it’s harmful to my business.
 There are plenty of other guys and gals that do incredible work and there are enough customers out there for all of us.
 The community is really tight-knit and we all support each other.
 I have no desire to be the biggest company – just the best that I can be.

 How important are the materials you use?
 How does the quality of the leather and threads that you use factor into the products that you make?

 The materials I use are fundamental to my work.
 When you’re putting hours and hours of labor into a piece, it doesn’t make sense to use anything but the very best material available to you.
 My clients are purchasing a premium product and have high expectations of the material – look, feel, smell, durability, etc.

 Have you experienced any challenges when sourcing materials for your products?
 How have you overcome these challenges?

-The single biggest challenge running this business has been supply chain.
+The single biggest challenge running this business has been the supply chain.
 It’s still something that I struggle with but it’s getting better.
 The leather tanning industry is very old fashioned and can be tough to work with.
 Even contacting some of the tanneries is nearly impossible, let alone buying from them.
 When I first started out, I was buying small quantities from a few different distributors but when I would run out and need more, they wouldn’t have any left.
-This forced me to go directly to the tanneries which required larger minimum purchases, but not having a steady, reliably supply of your main material is a deal-breaker.
+This forced me to go directly to the tanneries which required larger minimum purchases, but not having a steady, reliable supply of your main material is a deal-breaker.

 How do you design your products?
 Do you work with a product designer or do you create the designs yourself?
 How do you balance functionality and aesthetics in your designs?